LogicRepairs/MDMBypassMacOS/README.md

 		2. Follow the steps
 		3. When done either type `reboot` or shutdown the device

-4. Let the device start at this time
+4. Let the device reboot and enter the setup

 5. **New user account creation**

-	1. Once the boot process is complete
+	1. Once the boot process is complete you will have a User login that you previously created as a temp user
+  	2. Login to temp user
-	2. Create a new user account
+	3. Create a new user account (Make sure it's an Admin user)
-	3. Logout from the current/temporary account
+	4. Logout from the current/temporary account
-	4. Login via the new username
+	5. Login via the new username
-	5. Delete the temporary account
+	6. Delete the temporary account
-	6. Shutdown
+	7. Shutdown

 6. **Disable CSR Utility**